M-2499/Home_sales/README.md

 ## Through utilizing PySpark and Spark SQL on Google Colab, the project serves to determine key metrics about home sales data.
-Then, Spark is utilized to create temporary views, partition the data, cache and uncache a temporary table.
 Some of the data key metric questions that were answered:

 What is the average price for a four-bedroom house sold for each year?